Short overview of the reception system

 • Access to reception: The national asylum agency SAR is the authority responsible for the reception of asylum seekers.[1]
 Their access to reception is guaranteed under the law, though not from the application’s submission, but from the moment of their registration as asylum applicants by the SAR.[2]
 The right to accommodation applies to asylum seekers subject to Dublin, accelerated and general procedures.[3]
 Asylum seekers who submitted a subsequent application, and which were admitted to the determination procedure, are excluded from access to reception centres, food, accommodation and social support unless they are considered to be vulnerable.[4]

-• Reception capacity: In 2024, the number of new arrivals in Bulgaria decreased by 45%, which also decreased the occupancy rate to 49%[18] as of the end of the year, when the country usually experiences the lowest numbers of the new arrivals due to winter weather conditions.
-Notwithstanding, the constantly decreasing reception capacity of the SAR (see, Overview of the main changes, Reception centers) would be raising serious concerns due to the high likelihood of over-crowding throughout spring to autumn months, if it was not for the high (99%)[19] absconding rate of Afghan applicants and the rising (57%)[20] absconding rates registered for Syrian applicants at the end of 2024.
-The absconding rate for Syrians increased significantly after the SAR shifted its policy, from treating these applications as manifestly founded to conducting individual assessment and determination, which resulted in higher refusal rates (see, Differential treatment of specific nationalities in the procedure).
-The main reason for Afghan absconding can be likely found in the low recognition rates for these nationalities, which varied from 0.1% to 14% over a ten-years period.
-As a consequence, many Afghan applicants do not wish to continue their asylum process in Bulgaria (see Differential treatment of specific nationalities in the procedure).
+• Reception capacity: In 2025, the number of new arrivals in Bulgaria decreased by 68%.
+This reflected on the occupation rate in reception centres, which dropped to 11%[20] by the end of the year, when the country usually experiences the lowest numbers of the new arrivals due to winter weather conditions.
+Notwithstanding, the constantly decreasing reception capacity of the SAR (see, Overview of the main changes, Reception centers) would be raising serious concerns due to the high likelihood of over-crowding throughout spring to autumn months, if it was not for the high (78%)[21] absconding rate of Afghan applicants and the rising (30%)[22] absconding rates registered for Syrian applicants at the end of 2025.
+The absconding rate for Syrians increased significantly after the SAR shifted its policy, from treating these applications as manifestly founded to conducting individual assessment and determination, which resulted in higher refusal rates.
+The main reason for Afghan absconding can be likely found in the low recognition rates for this nationality.
+Therefore, many Afghan applicants do not wish to continue their asylum process in Bulgaria (see Differential treatment of specific nationalities in the procedure).

 [1] Article 47(2) in conjunction with Article 48(1)(11) LAR.